ianncunha/transport-coupling-rashba/README.md

 # transport-coupling-rashba

-Python code for numeric (Ruge Kutta) sove of Schrodinger equation with Rashba spin-orbit coupling in a finite region of a nanowire.
+Python code for numeric (Ruge Kutta) sove of Schrodinger equation with Rashba spin-orbit coupling and/or structural deformation in a finite region of a nanowire.